CLASSICAL EASTERN PHILOSOPHY

 everything has its Self in God, [and so] the whole world of appearances is non-existent, including actions, agents, and consequences of actions.
 Nor can it be said that this non-existence of the phenomenal world is declared by Scripture to be limited to certain states.
 For the passage “You are that” shows that the general fact of God being the Self of all is not limited by any particular state.
 [Ibid]

-For Sankara this means that all (not just some) elements of the world of appearances are unreal.
+For Sankara, this means that all (not just some) elements of the world of appearances are unreal.
 Thus, the tree I see in front of me may seem to be there, but it is actually unreal.
-Similarly, although I seem to be a real physical person that performs actions, this component of me is unreal too.
+Similarly, although I myself seem to be a real physical person that performs actions, this component of me is unreal too.
 Why, though, do I perceive the world of appearances in this illusory and deceptive way?
-According to Sankara, this deception is caused by a force called Maya, sort of like a magician who has the ability to create illusions.
+According to Sankara, this deception is caused by a force called Maya (literally "illusion"), sort of like a magician who has the ability to create illusions.
 It shields us from knowledge of the true nature of God, and makes me think that the illusory world of appearances is real.
 My goal, then, is to overcome this ignorance and see the undifferentiated nature of God as it truly is.

 A rival Vedanta scholar named Ramanuja (1017–1137 CE) rejected strong monism in favor of the theory of weak monism, and here’s why.
 Suppose that Sankara’s strong monism is correct.
 That is, suppose that the only thing that exists in the universe is a single, unchanging and undifferentiated God.
 Anything else that I think exists is a matter of deception.
 A consequence of this is that it makes no sense at all for me to worship God.
 First, if God is completely without parts, then God has no personality and is much like a huge glob of clay.
 There’s no point in worshipping that kind of thing.
 Second, if my true inner Self is this God, then by worshipping God I am worshiping myself, which also seems silly.
 Third, any acts of worship that I perform, such as prayer, sacrifice, or charity, would be part of the world of appearances.
 But the world of appearances is not real, so any acts of worship I perform would also be unreal.
 Strong monism, then, undermines the whole notion of religious worship; thus, Ramanuja concludes, we must reject it in favor of weak monism.

 According to Ramanuja’s weak monism, although the world is unified in a single God, God has differentiated parts.
 Like the different internal parts of a single orange, individual souls and the physical world make up the body of God.
 So, we are in one sense united with God, but in another we are distinct from God.
 This approach rescues the world of appearances, which Sankara rejected as unreal.
-For Ramanuja, when I perceive various cars, houses, mountains and rocks around me, they are all real parts of God.
+For Ramanuja, when I perceive various houses, mountains and rocks around me, they are all real parts of God.
 When I distinguish between my own personal identity and other beings around me, I am again perceiving a genuine distinction within God.
 This approach also rescues the meaningfulness of religious worship.
 Since I am only a small component of God, it is reasonable for me to show devotion to the totality of God.

 To make his point, Ramanuja offers his own interpretation of the phrase “You are that” from the Upanishads: